WORCESTERSHIRE MILITARIA MUSEUM

 Rear Admiral Don W. Baird, USN.

-More about Rear Admiral Baird can be found at
+More information of Rear Admiral Donad W. Baird can be found at www.uss-ranger.org,

 Maker: Bancroft.